Dr. Ronny Jackson withdraws as VA secretary nominee

 White House spokesman Raj Shah later said Trump met with Jackson Wednesday, and he said the president still supported the nomination.

-When pressed on whether the White House was prepping for a withdrawal of the nomination, Shah said broadly, “We’re prepared for anything.”
+Tester, in a statement, thanked those who had "bravely spoke out over the past week."

+"It is my Constitutional responsibility to make sure the veterans of this nation get a strong, thoroughly vetted leader who will fight for them," he said.

-Fox News' John Roberts, Frank Miles and The Associated Press contributed to this report.
+Fox News' John Roberts, Serafin Gomez, Frank Miles and The Associated Press contributed to this report.